pvalsecc/github_history/README.md

 token=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 ```

-Those values can also be passed as parameter.
+Those values can also be passed as parameters.

 The token must be generated from the [GitHub developer settings](https://github.com/settings/tokens) and
 must have those permissions: `read:user, repo`.

+To run it, use the `github_history` wrapper script.
+It will setup a virtualenv for you.